The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 There is a hacktacular proof of concept in ripienaar/poc/master/discover_plugins that lets you set default_discovery_mode=flatfile in the client.cfg and then it will just never do network discovery at all anymore.

 Copying the commit here that details the status of this POC

 A pretty hacky proof of concept that makes discovery pluggable it includes 2 plugins one thats the traditional broadcast and one that discovers against a flatfile (hardcoded path now) In the case of the flatfile plugin it shows how plugins can elect to not support certain types of filters - here only supporting identity filters - and then doing discovery against that.
 RPC clients will force to directed mode for anything but the mc_broadcast plugin You'd elect to use a different discovery mode by setting default_discovery_mode = flatfile in your client config file There are a few issues here: - there's some cases where we dont now force directed mode when we should like in Client#discovered_rec - the RPC::Client#discover still impliments a whole lot of its own discovery magic we should make sure that this work can replace all that stuff there - there is no way to choose a discovery mode on the cli yet - there is no way yet to pass arguments into the discovery plugin like which text file to use for example But it shows conceptually this isnt too hard

 #2 Updated by R.I.
-Pienaar over 2 years ago
+Pienaar about 3 years ago

 Updated the POC you can still supply a default discovery plugin in the config file but now also on the CLI of any application and can also pass in arguments that makes it to the discovery plugins.

 I added a mongodb discovery plugin that supports Agent, Facts and Identity filters – still to do compound filters to see how easy that might be.